tt6746690/cluster_utils/README.md

     - not use any gpu resource
     - output {node: node_gpu_info} to a file for inspection
 - a script that, when given a list of python 1-liner commands, submit all jobs
-    - a script that handles setting resource parameters,
+    - a script that handles setting resource parameters, conda env
-    -
+    - a list of python commands with potentially different arguments